-Argyro Avgoustaki is a Professor of Management at ESCP Business School where she has been teaching graduate courses in Human Resource Management, Organizational Behavior and Research Methods since 2013.
-She has been a visiting researcher at the Department of Management Science at Lancaster University Management School and the Department of Management at Cass Business School.
-Prior to joining ESCP Europe, she was a visiting researcher at the department of Innovation and Organizational Economics at Copenhagen Business School.
+Argyro Avgoustaki is a Professor of Management at ESCP Business School, where she has been teaching graduate courses in Human Resource Management, Organizational Behavior, and Research Methods.
+She has been a visiting researcher at the Department of Management Science at Lancaster University Management School and the Department of Management at Bayes Business School.
+She is currently a Visiting Researcher in the Department of Management and Entrepreneurship at Imperial College London.

-She is one of the founders of the London CYGNA group, which represents a network of female scholars.
-CYGNA's main objective is to promote interaction among academics and provide a forum for learning and support.
-She is also a member of the Academy of Management Society, the Strategic Management Society and the European Association of Labour Economists (EALE).
+She is one of the founders of CYGNA, a network of female scholars.
+She is also a member of the Academy of Management, the Strategic Management Society, and the European Association of Labour Economists (EALE).

 Search the faculty